 Even within the dark cloud of infidelity hanging over your relationship, mental illness can cause tensions between you and your partner.
 Then they go and betray you by sleeping with someone else.
 You may be tempted to write off their behaviors as a symptom of their mental illness, but can their infidelity be forgiven?
-There is no easy answer for this question, but we will give you some things about mental health and infidelity to think about.
+There is no easy answer to this question, but we will give you some things about mental health and infidelity to think about.

 Do Mental Illnesses Cause Cheating?